-National pension program: 50% of the cost of benefits and 100% of administrative costs are financed by the national tax system.
+National pension program: 50% of the cost of benefits and the total cost of administration.

-Employees' pension insurance: The total cost of administration is financed by the national tax system.
+Employees' pension insurance: The total cost of administration.

-Old-age pension

-National pension program: Age 65 with at least 25 years of contributions (including any periods exempt from contribution requirements such as low-income periods).
+Old-age pension (national pension program): Age 65 with at least 25 years of contributions (including any periods exempt from contribution requirements such as low-income periods).
 The full pension is paid with 40 years of paid contributions.
-The coverage period includes years of coverage under the employees' pension insurance and other employment-related programs as an insured's dependent spouse (including common-law spouse).
-There is no requirement to cease employment and the pension is not earnings tested.
+The coverage period includes years of coverage under the EPI and other employment-related programs as an insured's dependent spouse (including common-law spouse).